 Further information about tuition assistance can be obtained from the University's Office of Financial Aid.

-In order to fulfill the graduate research project requirement, students must develop and execute a research project.
-Webster University offers a variety of diverse and dynamic research opportunities, including bench, clinical, policy & protocol analysis and survey research.
+In order to fulfill the graduate research project requirement, students must develop and execute a doctoral scholarly project.
+Webster University offers a variety of diverse and dynamic opportunities in the areas of research and evidence-based inquiry, including bench, clinical, survey research, policy and protocol analysis, quality improvement, and evidence-based practice analysis.
 In conjunction with our PhD biological sciences faculty, we are able to offer hands-on laboratory bench research involving anesthetic agents currently in use in the clinical setting.
 The strong support of our clinical sites allows our students to develop and direct research studies applicable to clinical practice.
 These types of opportunities are directed by anesthesia faculty at the clinical sites and provide evidence-based results with implications for the delivery of patient care.
 Survey research offers insight into the academic, psychosocial and environmental impact the specialty of nurse anesthesia has on individual patients, practitioners, etc. Policy and protocol analysis fosters the review and implementation of practices that support best patient outcomes.